William He

 About Me

-My research interests lie in theoretical computer science.
-Recently I have been thinking about problems in pseudorandomness and Markov chain mixing.
+My research interests lie broadly in the intersection of theoretical computer science and probability theory.
+Recently I have been working topics such as Markov chain mixing, distribution testing, and random matrix theory.
 As an undergraduate I worked on circuit complexity and graph algorithms.

-Outside of research, I enjoy playing basketball, attempting to climb rocks, and watching movies.
+Outside of research, I enjoy playing basketball, playing tennis, and watching movies.

 My email: william.rui.he “at” gmail.com or wrhe “at” cs.cmu.edu